danfuzz/samizdat/blur/README.md

 Blur is a very simple build system.

-"Blur" doesn't stand for anything.
+"Blur" doesn't stand for anything, and it's certainly not a reference to the tool's blazing fast speed.
 It's just a description of how the stream of tears affects my vision whenever I contemplate having to use Make... or do build system work in general.